 How to: EDIT

 Meticulously fix all of these details.
 Use a dictionary.
 Use a thesaurus.
 Use your APA manual to bring into subjection every stray period and comma.
 Remember: details matter.

 |Turn on your Spell Check and Grammar Check!|

-Google how to do that with your specific version and operating system
+Google how to do that with your specific version of Word and operating system

 |Now that you have Spell-check and Grammar-check enabled, be sure to right click on EVERY green line and make the necessary changes in grammar and on EVERY red line and make the necessary changes in spelling.|

 Note: This does not eliminate the need for proof-reading.
 For example, spell-check identifies only those words that are misspelled, not those that are used incorrectly, such as 'their' and 'there.'
 Both words are spelled correctly, but in context, only one can be correct.